-Your doctor may be able to diagnose this condition by looking at your skin.
+Your health care provider may be able to diagnose this condition by looking at your skin.

-If your doctor thinks the condition may be due to an allergic reaction, allergy testing (patch testing) may be done.
+If your provider thinks the condition may be due to an allergic reaction, allergy testing (patch testing) may be done.

 Pompholyx may go away on its own.
 Treatment is aimed at controlling the symptoms, such as itching and preventing blisters.
-Your doctor will likely recommend self-care measures.
+Your provider will likely recommend self-care measures.

 SKIN CARE AT HOME

-Keep the skin moist by lubricating or moisturizing the skin.
+Keep your skin moist by lubricating or moisturizing the skin.
 Use ointments (such as petroleum jelly), creams, or lotions.